immutable/unreal-immutable-sdk/README.md

     ```
     // BluManager::Settings.remote_debugging_port = 7777;
     ```
+6. Zip the Blui plugin folder and upload to the github release.

 ## How to Add Game Bridge Asset to Packaged Resources

 1. Open Unreal Editor in the lowest supported version i.e, 4.26 for this Plugin.